 - Create an instance of the FolderInfo class and load it with the contents of the sent subfolder.

 - Delete messages from the Sent folder by calling the FolderInfo.DeleteChildItem() method and passing the MessageInfo.EntryId as a parameter.
 The following code snippet shows you how to delete messages from a PST file’s Sent subfolder.

 Delete Items in Bulk from PST File

-Search Messages and Folders in a PST by Some Criteria
+Search Messages and Folders in a PST by Criterion

-The following code sample shows how to use the MailQueryBuilder class to search for content in a PST based on different search criteria.
+The following code snippet shows you how to use the PersonalStorageQueryBuilder class to search for contents in a PST based on different search criteria.
 For example, it shows searching a PST based on: